Cali DeWitt: Life and career

 Dewitt was born in Sidney, British Columbia, on Vancouver Island.
 He moved to Los Angeles, California at the age of three.
 Dewitt grew up in the San Fernando Valley and moved to New York at the age of 19 after going on tour with the band Hole.
 Dewitt lived briefly in Seattle while working as Frances Bean Cobain's nanny.
 DeWitt appears in drag on the CD of Nirvana's In Utero.

-DeWitt moved back to Los Angeles and at 21 and workerd as in A&R at Geffen Records for a short time.
+DeWitt moved back to Los Angeles and at 21, he worked in A&R at Geffen Records for a short time.
 He worked at the Los Angeles music venue Jabberjaw.
 He co-founded the label Teenage Teardrops in 2006 with Bryan Ray.

 In 2008 DeWitt and David Kramer opened an art gallery in Echo Park called Hope Gallery.

 For the 2015 LA Art Book Fair, DeWitt made a large mural with the text "CRYING AT THE ORGY" and an edition with printed matter called "ADULT BOOKS".

 In 2016 DeWitt created the merchandise for Kanye West's The Life of Pablo Tour.